repobee/repobee/docs/plugins.rst

 You can specify which plugins you want to use either by adding them to the configuration file, or by specifying them on the command line.
 Personally, I find it most convenient to specify plugins on the command line.
-To do this, we can use the ``-p|--plug`` option *before* any other options.
-The reson the plugins must go before any other options is that some plugins add command line arguments, and must therefore be parsed separately.
-As an example, we can activate the builtins_ ``javac`` and ``pylint`` like this:
+To do this, use ``-p|--plug`` option *before* any other options.
+The reson the plugins must go before any other options is that some plugins alter the command line interface of RepoBee, and must therefore be parsed separately.
+As an example, you can activate the builtins_ ``javac`` and ``pylint`` like this:

 .. code-block:: bash

-    $ repobee -p pylint -p javac clone -mn master-repo-1 -sf students.txt
+    $ repobee -p pylint -p javac clone -mn task-1 -sf students.txt

 This will clone the repos, and the run the plugins on the repos.
-We can also specify the default plugins we'd like to use in the configuration file by adding the ``plugins`` option under the ``[DEFAULT]`` section.
+You can also specify the default plugins you would like to use in the configuration file by adding the ``plugins`` option under the ``[DEFAULT]`` section.
 Here is an example of using the builtins_ ``javac`` and ``pylint``.

 .. code-block:: bash